Exchange (guest) students

 Students from universities that do not have an exchange agreement with the Faculty of Law of the University of Groningen can also participate in law courses.
 These courses form part of our Study Abroad programme, and can only be taken after payment of the required fees.

-Since 2008 the Law Faculty also offers a bachelor programme fully taught in English.
+The Law Faculty also offers a bachelor programme fully taught in English.
 This 3 year LLB programme on International and European Law is a unique law programme for internationally orientated students from all over the world.
 The focus is on teaching International and European Union law on the basis of a more conceptual understanding of what law is and how it functions, rather than on a detailed knowledge of national law.
 The programme has specific admissions requirements.

 The LLB programme consists of a number of compulsory courses which give an introduction into several fields of law and compare different legal systems in these fields of law.
 In the first semester of the third year students will study abroad.
 They can use this semester for studying national law courses in their home country (only if the foreign university of their choice is one of the partner universities of the Groningen Faculty of Law), but can also opt for further specialization abroad.

 Our Faculty of Law offers six specialized (one-year) LLM programmes for graduates in law who wish to broaden and deepen their knowledge of a specific field of law: